 Onions are used in most dishes that you eat.
-They add flavor to whatever you eat – and more importantly, they have some incredible benefits to offer.
-But how about consuming onions in the form of their juice?
-And how is that going to help you?
-We will learn all about that in this post.
-Read on!
+They add flavor to whatever you eat, and more importantly, they have some impressive benefits to offer.
+Onions are members of the Allium genus of flowering plants.

 Table Of Contents